 Another area we often see the KISS principle trampled upon is membership sites.

 Membership is a complex business or website model, especially when you bring paid memberships into the picture, offer trial memberships, and offer multiple “levels” of membership.

 There are a lot of figurative gears that have to turn to make a membership site work for all the users and administrators.

 Payments, Denied Credit Cards, Renewals, Trials, Etc.

-Payments have to be collected, expired members have to be contacted, denied credit card renewals must be dealt with, trials must be turned into paid memberships, and email notices must go out for many of these steps.
+Payments must be collected, expired members must be contacted, denied credit card renewals must be dealt with, trials must be turned into paid memberships, and email notices must go out for many of these steps.

-Rarely are the original plans still in effect a year after launch because real-world use will undoubtedly reveal even more scenarios that were not covered in the original build.
+Rarely are the original plans still in effect a year after launch because real-world use will reveal even more scenarios not covered in the original build.